Ulysses S. Grant (1822-1877)

 Civilian Life

-Grant as a civilian he tried many ways to make a living, He farmed, peddled wood, and sold realestate.
+Grant was a notable failure as a civilian.
+It was not for want of effort.
+He tried many ways to make a living, He farmed, peddled wood, and sold realestate.
 He failed at each.
 Even so he freed a slave he had acquired theough his wife rather than selling him.
-Finally he had to ask his farther for help.
+Finally he was reduced to ask his farther for help.
 He was reduced to working under his brother Orville in his father's leather goods stores.
+The one thing he excelled at was judging horses.

 Figure 2.--One might have thought early in the War that President Lincoln would at the conclusion preside over a victory parade to review the Grand Army of the Republic with Willie and Tad at his side.
 Sadly neither the President or Willie survived the War.
 That review did take place May 22-23, 1865.
 There were two children in the presidential box.
 I think they may have been the children of General Grant (Ellen and Jesse) who is the stand with him.
 They would ave been about 7-9 years old.
 Both look to be wearing matching Glengary caps.